Beardificent/Beardificent/README.md

 ### Some insight
 - :hatched_chick: BeCode hatchling
-- :octopus: Goal is to become an Octupus
+- :octocat: Goal is to become an Octupus
 - :house: Born and raised in Antwerp
 - :dog: Known to take care of a lot dogs